bavc/avaa/_artifacts/pilot_tone.md

 ## Can it be fixed?

-Transferring any tape with sync tone requires an appropriate playback head (most likely a head with center-track timecode).<ref>[http://richardhess.com/notes/formats/magnetic-media/magnetic-tapes/analog-audio/synchronization/ Richard Hess blog post on synchronization]</ref> If the tape is played back on a two-track head, for instance, the tone will not cancel out.
+Transferring any tape with sync tone requires an appropriate playback head (most likely a head with center-track timecode).([Richard Hess blog post on synchronization](http://richardhess.com/notes/formats/magnetic-media/magnetic-tapes/analog-audio/synchronization/)) If the tape is played back on a two-track head, for instance, the tone will not cancel out.

 ## Examples